TinyML: Machine Learning for Embedded System — Part I

 model.fit(x_train, y_train, epochs=500, batch_size=16, validation_data=(x_validate, y_validate))

-Train the model for a fixed number of iterations (epochs
+Train the model for a fixed number of iterations (epochs) on the training dataset (x_train, y_train):

 Pros: Networks train faster with mini-batches.